PLEASE NOTE: the following information was found in 1985 and has never been updated:

 This is a description of the Paradox nightclub in Baltimore, Maryland.

-The page has links to other music oriented sites including Jazz,
+The page has links to other music oriented sites including Jazz, Hip-Hop,

 and more.